apache/whimsy/SETUPMYMAC.md

-Automatically Setup Your Mac OSX Environment
+Automatically Setup Your macOS Environment
 ============================================

 If you have a MacBook you undoubtedly have never used LDAP on it, have a